 |---|---|---|---|

-| Accept and Upgrade (Float) | Accept the current allotted seat and remain in consideration for a better allotment in the next round based on your original choice list | You have a seat but would prefer a higher-ranked college or branch that appeared above it in your locked choice list | If a better seat is available in the next round for your rank and category, it is allotted automatically; your current seat is released.
+| Accept and Upgrade (Float) | Accept the current allotted seat and remain in consideration for a better allotment in the next round based on your original locked choice list | You have a seat but would prefer a higher-ranked college or branch that appeared above it in your preference list | If a better seat opens in the next round for your rank and category, it is allotted automatically; your current seat is released.
 If no upgrade is available, your current seat stays confirmed. |

 | Accept and Freeze | Accept the current seat and opt out of further rounds; your seat is confirmed and you will not be considered for an upgrade | You are satisfied with your allotted college and branch and do not want any risk of losing it in future rounds | Your seat is locked.
-Report to the institution by the deadline with all documents and fees. |
+Report to the institution by the deadline with all documents and fees to complete admission. |

-| Withdraw | Surrender your allotted seat and exit HPCET 2026 counselling | You have secured admission elsewhere or no longer wish to pursue B.Tech in HP | Your seat is released for the next round.
+| Withdraw | Surrender your allotted seat and exit HPCET 2026 counselling entirely | You have secured admission elsewhere and no longer need an HP seat | Your seat is released for the next round.
 The seat acceptance fee (if already paid) is not fully refunded.
 You cannot re-enter HPCET 2026 counselling once you withdraw. |

 If you withdraw after accepting a seat, the seat acceptance fee is not fully refunded.
 The refund (if any) is calculated based on the date of withdrawal and the HPTU refund schedule.
 Students who withdraw before paying the seat acceptance fee lose only the non-refundable counselling registration fee.